soelmicheletti/giraffe/notebooks/data/breast/README.md

 TF-gene priors are from CIS-BP, and PPI has been extracted from STRING.

-The other files are computed either by `preprocessing.py` or by the jupyter notebook using the option `cache=False`.
+The other files are computed either by `preprocessing.py`, by the corresponding R file, or by the jupyter notebook using the option `cache=False`.